 If you feel you need further support or advice you may wish to contact SENAC’s Advice Line

-The 5 stage approach to identification, assessment and provision
+The Code of Practice for identification, assessment and provision

-The SEN Code-of-practice and the Supplement to the code outlines how help can be provided within a 5 Stage process.
-The process is used to help identify and assess your child’s needs and provide support for those needs.
+The 1998 SEN Code-of-practice and the Supplement to the code outlines how help can be provided in school.
+The process is used to help identify and assess your child’s needs and provide support.

 Note: Each stage brings with it a different level of support.
-Your child does not have to progress through each stage in order to get the level of support they need.
+Your child should be on the stage that provides the level of support to meet their individual needs.

 They should explore changes to class work, different ways of teaching or classroom organisation to help meet your child’s needs.